 Food Proteins Do Transfer into Breast Milk

-We know a nursing mother’s diet is important while breastfeeding.
-We also know what she consumes goes to the baby.
+We know a nursing parent's diet is important while breastfeeding.
+We also know what we consumes goes to the baby.
 When you’re told you need to change your diet, you have lots of questions.

 How much is getting to the baby?